garaio/garaiotemplaterepo/README.md

 #### To connect a working copy to an existing remote

-**This will work easily only if the remote doesn't already have commits**
+_This will work easily only if the remote doesn't already have commits._

 ```bash
 git remote add origin {url-to-origin}